- Provide a real (physical) User Manual with the product: don't make people read a pdf.

 "When the square wave is negative, the inputs to the op-amp are grounded, and the input signal is inverted.
 This produces a double-frequency saw tooth of the same amplitude as the input."

-What's "this"—a negative square wave? grounded inputs? an inverted input signal? all of these?
+What's "this"—a negative square wave? grounded inputs? an inverted input signal? all of these?o Use strong verbs.

 This example obscures the "real" verbs: